LiamDevelopment/OpenInjectorSource/README.md

 ### Open Injector
 The open injector is lightweight, easy-to-use and adjustable for different things.
 The open injector is an open source project for anyone to collaborate with.
-This injector is using InjectionLibrary, coded by Jason.
+This injector is using InjectionLibrary, coded by Jason in C#.
 Rest of the injector is coded with .NET for speeding up the coding process.

  ## Features
 * Easy to use but efficient process list